sugaith/react-native-chat-challenge/README.md

 - **EAS**: Problems deploying a build to EAS.
 It was opening the app with a blank screen after deployment.

-- Wanted to implement a light/dark theme switcher, but didn't have enough time.
+- Wanted to implement a light/dark theme switcher and work more on styling, but didn't have enough time.

 - Also wanted to implement `mmkv` to save conversations locally with `zustand`, but ran out of time.